geminijun/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### How I generete path

+First, I defined a variable state to indicate current car's status, 0 means keep lane, 1 means changing to left and 2 means change to right
+If the car is in the keeping lane status, then the target lane should be same with current lane.(line 248) And if car is not in the keeping lanse status and the current car's lane is equal to target lane, that means changing lane is completed(line 251)
+Then I would check if there is any car same with current car's lane will be to close to my car(line 260 ~ 276), I actually refer the code in the class.
+If it's too close, I will first reduce the car's speed to gurantee safty, then to tried to change lane.
+I assume the left lane will always be faster then right lane so I check if it's safe to change lane to left first(line 283 ~ 300)
+If I can't change to left, then I will check if I can change to the right lane.(line 305 ~ 327) After those checking, I set my target car speed, target lane and car's state accordingly.
+Then I refer the code in the class, to try to generate a spline first(line 334 ~ 387) Finally I generated next 50 way point by the spline

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).